 Traveling Clinicians Program

-Celebrating its 30th year in 2014-15, the Monterey Jazz Festival sends top professional musicians and vocalists, known as the Traveling Clinicians, to work with over 800 students in twenty-three schools throughout the Monterey County for six monthly clinics during the school year, helping them develop their jazz skills.
+Celebrating its 30th year in 2014-15, the Monterey Jazz Festival sends top professional musicians and vocalists, known as the Traveling Clinicians, to work with over 800 students in 23 schools throughout Monterey County for six monthly clinics during the school year, helping them develop their jazz skills.
 The clinicians recognize the area's top players with a place in the Monterey County High School All-Star Band, the Honor Vocal Jazz Ensemble, and our Middle School Honor Band.

 The Traveling Clinicians Program is supported by AT&T, the Bill Graham Supporting Foundation, Community Foundation for Monterey County, David and Lucille Packard Foundation, Harden Foundation, Monterey Peninsula Foundation, Nancy Buck Ransom Foundation, William and Flora Hewlett Foundation, and many individual donors.

 2014-2015 TRAVELING CLINICIANS